 The forceful hiss of urine plunging into the foaming pool, now glinting an unwholesome off-greenish tinge, must have gone on for twenty seconds or more, its rank, hot steamy aroma enveloping us in an invisible cloud.
 Several feet away from me, Millie made an “Ulkk-k,” sound.

-I had been so distracted by this engrossing event that I had forgotten about Millie standing at a lean back from the fence.
+I had been so distracted by this engrossing event that I had forgotten about Millie.
+Glancing over, I saw that she stood back from the fence at a lean.
 I watched as she panted a few times and seemed to be struggling to swallow.
 My attention drawn back to the stallion, I was wondering where that lengthy organ reposed between waterings when Millie said, “I think my mama’s calling me.
 I better go.”

 Actually that didn’t happen.
-What did happen was that Millie and I almost met the next morning, but when she saw us leaving our room she kept to the far side of her parents and their car so she wouldn’t have to exchange glances with him who had seen her at a moment of great personal embarrassment.
+What did happen was that Millie and I almost met the next morning, but when she saw us leaving our room she kept to the far side of their car so she wouldn’t have to exchange glances with one who had seen her at a moment of great personal embarrassment.

 Offended that I no longer met her criteria for notice, I whinnied.